| Ecological Descriptors

 Juveniles: Have a purple head and forebody, as they mature, the purple area becomes restricted to the upper forebody.

 Adults inhabit rocky or coral reefs.
-Feed on brittle stars, crustaceans, mollusks, and sea urchins (Ref.
-9710).
-Juveniles actively pick parasites from larger fishes
+Feed on brittle stars, crustaceans, mollusks, and sea urchins .
+This species uses its powerful jaws and anterior canine teeth to crush hard shells from meals such as snails.

 (C) Dr P Ryan/ RyanPhotographic